xboxmani1344/StudyBuddy/README.md

 Open http://localhost:3000, create an account, and start studying.
 Google sign-in and Stripe billing are optional — the app runs fully without them (see `.env.example`).

-> ⚠️ **Gemini's free tier is not private.** Per [Google's API terms](https://ai.google.dev/gemini-api/terms), on the unpaid tier Google uses your prompts and responses to improve its products, and human reviewers may read them.
-Google's own advice is: *"Do not submit sensitive, confidential, or personal information to the Unpaid Services."* Enabling billing on your Google Cloud project switches this off.
-Keep it in mind for anything you'd rather not have reviewed.

-The free tier is also rate-limited, and the **per-minute** cap is the one you'll actually notice: `gemini-3.6-flash` allows only **5 requests per minute**, so firing off several messages back-to-back will get you a "wait about N seconds" message.
-There's a daily cap too (a few hundred requests, depending on model).
-Check your live limits in [AI Studio](https://aistudio.google.com/).

 ## Deploy to a live URL (optional)